 Whilst there is no direct link between the time learners spent online and the results they achieved, talking to individuals it becomes apparent that realising your own starting point is an essential first step to appreciating how much time you will need to allocate to your learning.
-One very experienced learner spent only 23 hours online and achieved a distinction, whilst another, less experienced, learner’s 42 hours could not avoid a first time failure.
+One very experienced learner spent only 23 hours online and achieved a distinction, whilst another, less experienced, learner’s 42 hours could not avoid a first-time failure.

 NEBOSH recommends 80 taught hours for the NGC, combined with 53 hours of private study.
-This is what you will get in the classroom, but e-learners can spend as long as they feel they need, with one learner in our study spending 341 hours online engaging with the online learning materials (this learner passed first time so we know all that study paid off).
+This is what you will get in the classroom, but online learners can spend as long as they feel they need, with one learner in our study spending 341 hours online engaging with the online learning materials (this learner passed first time so we know all that study paid off).